BorisKozo/extensibility.js/README.md

  If you have any suggestions, improvements or ideas for this library I would be more than happy to hear them and integrate them.

- For a full example and guidelines on using subdivision please see the [documentation of the example project.](example/README.md)
 ## Documentation

 This readme file contains basic usage examples and